jvanz/jvanz.github.io-src/content/raii-do-not-touch-new-and-delete.md

 That's all I have to you now.
 I hope this superficial article helps you understand what RAII is and how it can help you to handle resources properly in your C++ programs.
 I believe this is a very powerful concept which you should use in your C++ program right away.
 However, I do not think you should rewrite all your applications in C++ just because you just learnt classes which release resources "automatically" for you.
 As I've listened from one engineer, programming languages are a tools.
 Each tool has your goal.
 Do you not paint a wall with a hammer, don't you?

+Furthermore, if you are interested in a more complex example of this concepts, you can take a look in the [Capstone project](https://github.com/jvanz/CppND-Capstone-Project) for the course that I mentioned in the beginning.
+It uses the techniques described in this article and much more like threads, tasks, message queues, futures, promises and much more.

 If you would like to know more or if the article is confuse, let me know.
 Furthermore, there are more material in the references section.

 ### Stack and  heap